flippingbits/titan/README.md

     Titan::Manager.all_threads

-By using the manager you can find currently running threads using their identifier:
+By using the manager you can find currently managed threads by using their identifier:

     thread  = Titan::Manager.find("my_new_thread")